LAKSH3002/Web_front_end/README.md

 # web_front_end
-A repo which consists of all my front end web pages from basic to advance level projects.
+This is a repository which consists of Front end website projects.
+It will include projects from basic level to advance level.